-At Paul D. Fitzgerald, Attorney At Law, I have the experience and resources needed to assist and represent clients in their truck accident claims.
+At Fitzgerald Law, I have the experience and resources needed to assist and represent clients in their truck accident claims.
 As an experienced California personal injury attorney, I will review and investigate all of the facts of your personal situation and help you explore your legal options to seek damages.
-I will fight aggressively to protect your rights and advocate for your needs in the pursuit of compensation to cover your injuries, property damages, and any additional pain and suffering you’ve been forced to endure.
+I will fight aggressively to protect your rights and advocate for your needs in the pursuit of compensation to cover your injuries, property damages, and any additional pain and suffering you've been forced to endure.

 My firm - Fitzgerald Law - is proud to represent truck accident victims and their families in Glendale, California, and the surrounding areas of Burbank, Los Angeles, and the San Gabriel Valley.
 Call today to learn more about how I can help you with your case.

 California truck accident laws mandate drivers involved in truck collisions to render reasonable assistance to persons injured in the crash.
 The truck driver must transport or make arrangements to transport the accident victims to a doctor, surgeon, hospital, or medical facility for adequate treatment.

 There are a number of Federal Motor Carrier Safety Regulations that may be relevant to your case.
 Here are just a few of these regulations that are intended to provide guidance for truck drivers across the county: